circuitdao/docs/docs/technical-manual/collateral-vaults.md

 The amount of BYC issued when transferring Stability Fees is always the maximum possible amount.
 This amount is calculcated by calculating the cumulative SF discount factor used to undiscount ```DISCOUNTED_PRINCIPAL``` using ```current_timestamp``` rather than ```current_timestamp + 3 * MAX_TX_BLOCK_TIME```.
 This prevents a situation where timestamp flexibility results in more BYC being issued than debt owed to the vault.

-A SF transfer is only permitted is the transfer amount exceeds the **Minimum Treasury Delta**.
+A SF transfer is only permitted is the transfer amount exceeds the **Treasury Delta Minimum**.
 This prevents coin hogging attacks on both Treasury and collateral vault coins.

 The operation can only be performed if the vault is sufficiently overcollateralised.